 The comet was since observed from Earth on its subsequent approaches to the Sun: in 1969, 1976, 1982, 1989, 1996, 2002 and 2009, as well as during the active phase of the Rosetta mission.
 It was also imaged by the Hubble Space Telescope in 2003, which allowed the first estimates of its size and shape to be made – an irregular object roughly 3 x 5 km across.

+Most of the time, however, its faint image is drowned in a sea of stars, making observations with Earth-based telescopes extremely difficult.
 However, during its short-lived excursions to the inner Solar System, the warmth of the Sun causes ices on its surface to evaporate and jets of gas to blast dust grains into the surrounding space.

-As its ices evaporate, instruments on board the orbiter will study the dust and gas particles which surround the comet and trail behind it as streaming tails, as well as their interaction with the solar wind.
+Ground-based observations indicated that, if the activity of 67P was consistent from orbit to orbit, then Rosetta would return images of an active nucleus when it rendezvoused with the comet.
+Over the following year, as the comet approached the Sun, Rosetta mapped its surface and studied changes in its activity.
+As its ices evaporated, instruments on board the orbiter studied the dust and gas particles that surround the comet and trail behind it as streaming tails, as well as their interaction with the solar wind.

 Rosetta also helped identify which regions of the nucleus were more active than others.
 As is the case with most comets, activity is not evenly distributed on the surface of the nucleus.

 To ensure the spacecraft was kept safe during times of high activity, its orbit around the comet was adjusted accordingly.

 Last update: 4 December 2017